ValValeria/React_Email/README.md

 * npm start

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+Open `http://localhost:8000` to view it in the browser